Simple Pork Chop Brine (Worth It!)

 pork chop brine in bag

-Ingredients for brine solution: room temperature or cool water and kosher salt (plus optional seasonings).
+Ingredients for brine solution: room temperature water and kosher salt (plus optional seasonings).

 Pork chops: Use any kind of pork chops (not previously brined) – bone in or boneless pork chops.
 My favorite are bone-in rib chops – flavorful and tender.